 VMware provides the High-Performance Plug-in (HPP) to improve the performance of storage devices on your ESXi host.

 The HPP replaces the NMP for high-speed devices, such as NVMe.
 The HPP is the default plug-in that claims NVMe-oF targets.
-ESXi supports end to end NVMe without and SCSI to NVMe emulation.
+ESXi supports end to end NVMe without emulation and SCSI to NVMe emulation.
 The HPP supports only active/active and implicit ALUA targets.

-HPP Support vSphere 7.0 Update 2 and later
+HPP Support vSphere 8.0 Update 3

 Storage devices Local NVMe and SCSI